-Once again, the I-9 form is a DHS form used to verify an individual’s identity and eligibility to work in the U.S. Every person you hire as an employee must properly complete an I-9 form.
+As a reminder, the I-9 form is a DHS form used to verify an individual’s identity and eligibility to work in the U.S. Every person you hire as an employee must properly complete an I-9 form.
 The form is completed by both the employer—you, in this case—and your employee.
 The employee will confirm their eligibility to work in the United States by providing acceptable identification documents.
 You, as the employer, will verify their identification documents to confirm their work eligibility and sign the form.
 An I-9 form must be completed within three business days of the employee’s start date.
 You must keep an I-9 form for all of your employees.

 A little bit of background on the form itself: The I-9 form has been in place to confirm work eligibility since the 1986 Immigration Reform and Control Act.
-This act, along with other changes to immigration, put into place sanctions on employers that hired undocumented workers into their ranks if they were unaware of their immigration status.
-Although this act is primarily overseen by the U.S. Immigration and Citizenship Services (USCIS), the I-9 applies to all employees.
+This act, along with other changes to immigration, put into place sanctions on employers who hired undocumented workers into their ranks if they were unaware of their immigration status.
+Although this act is primarily overseen by the U.S. Immigration and Citizenship Services (USCIS), Form I-9 applies to all employees.

 As mentioned above, every person you hire as an employee of your business needs to fill out an I-9 form.
 You should note that according to the USCIS, an “employee” is considered someone who performs work in return for pay or remuneration.
 Remuneration means any other kind of compensation such as food or lodging.

 You do not need to fill out an I-9 form for: